newsnowlabs/runcvm/README.md

 The modifications to `create` are designed to make the created container launch a VM that boots off the container's filesystem, served using `virtiofsd`.

-The modifications to `exec` are designed to run commands with the VM instead of the container.
+The modifications to `exec` are designed to run commands within the VM instead of the container.

 #### `runcvm-runtime` - `create` command